muziejus/javascripting-english-major/11-geojson.md

 });
 ```

-Notice that all of the Leaflet work is happening inside the callback function,
+Notice that, except for the  definition, all of the Leaflet work is happening
-because `$.getJSON()` is async.
-I also introduce three new methods here.
+inside the callback function, because `$.getJSON()` is async.[^global-layer] I
+also introduce three new methods here.  `.getBounds()` returns the bounding
-`.getBounds()` returns the bounding box that contains the entirety of a layer,
+box that contains the entirety of a layer, in this case our `couldBeLayer`.
-in this case our GeoJSON layer.
-That is fed as a parameter to `.fitBounds()`,
+That is fed as a parameter to `.fitBounds()`, which changes the map `Object`’s
-which changes the map `Object`’s state to a new zoom level and center
-coordinate.
-Then I use the map `Object`’s `.zoomOut()` method to zoom out a
+state to a new zoom level and center coordinate.
+Then I use the map `Object`’s
-smidge to make all the markers appear on the map.
+`.zoomOut()` method to zoom out a smidge to make all the markers appear on the
+map. `couldBeLayer`, in the meantime, is a Leaflet feature group `Object`, as
+it is made up of several markers.

 Save and reload.
 Your map should now show the whole United States and feature
 five markers, one over New York, one over Cincinnati, one over Kansas City,